ElfFriend-DnD/foundryvtt-item-effects-to-chat-5e/README.md

 - Core dnd5e roller
 - Minimal Rolling Enhancements

-Not Compatible with:
+Mostly Compatible with:
 - Better Rolls 5e
 - Midi QOL

+I'm not actively supporting these two so if something breaks, I'm open to a PR but not invested.

 If you're using Midi, automatic application of effects is already possible without this module.
-Do not use this with that.